Bali Project

 A High-Potential Critical Minerals and Gold Target in the Eastern Goldfields

-The Bali Project is one of Greta Minerals Pte Ltd’s flagship exploration assets, strategically located in the heart of Western Australia’s Eastern Goldfields, an area globally recognized for its rich lithium and gold endowment.
+The Bali Project is one of Greta Minerals Australia Ltd’s flagship exploration assets, strategically located in the heart of Western Australia’s Eastern Goldfields, an area globally recognized for its rich lithium and gold endowment.

 Covering nearly 300 km² of highly prospective terrain, the Bali Project lies within a structurally complex and geologically fertile corridor shaped by significant granitic intrusions and greenstone sequences.
 The project has been targeted for both critical minerals (notably lithium-caesium-tantalum pegmatites) and gold, reflecting its dual-mineral potential and strong alignment with regional exploration trends.